EXEGOG Gallery

 Roy Smeeth, who treks to meetings from Holsworthy, built this super model of Moretonhampstead broad-gauge goods shed, winning the Committee Shield in the 2024 modelling competition.

-Tea up - provided at every meeting by stalwart member Trevor Tew
+Tea up - provided for many years at every meeting by stalwart member Trevor Tew.
+Now Paul Holwill's lovely wife Anna has taken on the apron.

 Trevor Gibson, the originator of Wedmore, in front of the layout at Guildex 2023